Bachan-kubi/mortgage-calculator/README.md

-# Getting Started with Create React App

-Mortgage Calculator app with React, MUI. react-chart-2,
+# Mortgage Calculator app with React, MUI. react-chart-2,

-##
-Used Dark Theme.
+## Used Dark Theme.